5 Science-Backed Health Benefits Of Hypnosis

 Because of its ability to harness the powers of the mind, hypnosis is often employed to relieve anxieties related to other medical procedures, like surgery, scans or even giving birth, called state anxiety.
 “The mechanism may be similar to the placebo effect — in which patients’ expectations play a major role in how they feel,” Melinda Beck wrote for the Wall Street Journal in 2012.
 “Hypnosis, in turn, can help patients adjust those expectations to minimize pain, fear and disability.”
 More research is needed to determine if hypnosis might alleviate generalized anxiety disorder or what’s called trait anxiety, or anxiety relating to personality rather than a specific event, according to a 2010 review of the research.
 Preliminary studies have started to examine hypnosis in depression treatment as well, but more research is needed.

-If you would like to work with a professional hypnotist in Royal Oak MI, please contact Miche Lamé at 248-243-9130 to schedule an appointment or e-mail firstname.lastname@example.org
+If you would like to work with a professional hypnotist in Southfield MI, please contact Miche Lamé at (248) 212-0808 or e-mail firstname.lastname@example.org.
+You can also submit your information on the Contact Page.